Updated November 2023

 More on Shoe Shopping

-Many people say they can’t find their shoe size in Portugal.
-In my experience that has not been the case.
+Many people say they can’t find their shoe sizes in Portugal.
+In my experience that has not been the case (and have a robust size 10 foot!).
 I went to find a pair for summer and they were sold out of most sizes of the shoe I liked.
 They simply ordered my size from the factory (in Portugal) and I had them a few weeks later.
 Now that’s service!

 Pro Tip: Bring all your comfortable shoes that will do well on the uneven tiled sidewalks and streets of Portugal.
 Be prepared to replace them too.
 I’ve bought several new pairs of shoes since arriving in Portugal.
 We walk a lot.
 Soles of shoes wear out quickly here.
 Much faster than I was used to.